🌍 Converting Multi-Currency Expenses with Kvatch

 Our Kvatch plan has three parts:

-– pulled from the Frankfurter API, which gives free exchange rates (no API key required).expenses_converted
+expenses– pulled from Google Sheets.fx_rates– pulled from the Frankfurter API, which gives free exchange rates (no API key required).expenses_converted– a federated SQL dataset that joins expenses with exchange rates.

 Here's the full YAML: